ravi-rajakumar/Zombie-Simulator/README.md

 - spacebar: start/stop
 - return: open/close the settings panel and commit any changes if closing it

-In-flight changes can be made for: human herding; human queueing; zombie herding; zombi queueing; zombie brain-eating success; timelapse
+In-flight changes can be made for: human herding; human queueing; zombie herding; zombie queueing; zombie brain-eating success; timelapse.

+In-flight changes are meant for testing the simulator itself, and invalidate the outcome data.

 The simulation automatically ends when either: humans are extinct; or zombies are extinct and zero zombie conversions are pending.